 Maps have been around a lot longer than the United States Department of Defense Global Positioning System (GPS).
-The science of cartography, map-making, goes back thousands of years but anyone can make a map where “X” marks the spot.
+Cartography, or map-making, goes back thousands of years.

 Map reading may someday become a lost art, especially for people born in the 1990s and later.
-GPS is a bit older than that, but commercial products didn’t start appearing until after the Persian Gulf War of 1991.
-I was a part of that war and it was the first time I saw GPS devices being used by the military to get around in the Sahara Desert.
+GPS is a bit older than that, but commercial products for it didn’t start appearing until after the Persian Gulf War of 1991.
+I was a involved in that war.
+It was the first time I saw GPS devices being used by the military to get around in the Sahara Desert.

 It happens, though, and it’s usually because the maps are wrong.
 Or vague.
 I once got lost looking for an address in North Carolina.
 The street address was a building.
 Good luck finding it on any of the local maps.
-If it hadn’t been for flagging down a police officer, I never would have found it.
+If I hadn’t flagged down a police officer, I never would have found it.

 I once listened to some back-seat drivers while I was on a trip to Los Angeles.
 They were using a portable GPS device.
-I knew what route to take but they swore the GPS device had a different route to take.
+I knew what route to take but they swore the GPS device had a better route.
 They were so annoying, I missed my exit and I had to drive an extra 20 miles to get on track again.
 Reading signs is way easier than trying to follow GPS directions.

-Even though most of the world has already been mapped in one way or another, there are still areas where maps can’t be made.
+Even though most of the world has already been mapped in one way or another, there are still areas where maps don’t exist.
 The middle of a desert without any highways or roads nearby is one example.
 In fact, that example would probably apply to any place without geographical markers of any kind.

 By: RT Cunningham